Types of insomnia

 - feeling tired, irritable and unable to concentrate the next day

 Most people don’t need to have special sleep tests.
-Your GP will often be able to diagnose if you have insomnia from your sleep pattern.
-To understand this, they might ask you to keep a sleep diary for at least two weeks.
-You will record things like:
+Your GP will often be able to diagnose if you have insomnia from you describing your sleep pattern.
+To enable you to describe it well, it’s a good idea to keep a sleep diary for a couple of weeks before your appointment.
+Record things like:

 - the time you go to bed

 - how long it takes you to get to sleep (roughly)

 - how often you wake up during the night